 Now, he says, people are again using the wrong yardstick, comparing Labour's poll performance with the run-up to the 1997 landslide.
 He says no-one needs a three-figure majority to govern.
 Any majority would do.

 "People who point the finger at Ed Miliband are mistaken.
 Any Labour leader would find themselves in a similar position.
 In these early months after the election one of the last voices anyone's interested in is Labour's.
 People have voted us out of government, we have a new government and people are prepared to, in many cases, wait and see."

 A charity worker and campaigner before being elected, Healey has now seen most sides of the Westminster process.

 He says that being in government is "more messy with less of the levers" of power than you might have imagined.

 "To begin with, as a minister, you make announcements and assume things happen.
 And they don't and you learn pretty fast that if you want important things to happen or to change you have to force and follow them through.
-In the broader view, that might be a good thing - government has its limits."'We stepped in'
+In the broader view, that might be a good thing - government has its limits."

 So how does he think the New Labour government will be remembered?